tedchen0001/OSCP-Notes/Off_Sec_PG/Catto(ongoing).md

 (Refer to the official walkthrough)

-We can know that the application being performed on port 30330 is gatsby.
+We can know that the application being performed on port 30330 is [Gatsby](https://github.com/gatsbyjs/gatsby).

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Catto/Catto_2021.10.30_16h33m59s_002_.png)